Landing page conversions are critical to both paid and organic search strategies.

 (Image Source: Hubspot)

-Finally, you have a better ability to track your performance over time, which is vital as you make adjustments to your marketing page (and your landing page as well—more on that in the next section).
+Finally, you have a better ability to track your performance over time, which is vital as you make adjustments to your online marketing page (and your landing page as well—more on that in the next section).

 Just keep in mind that in order to reap the analytics benefits of a landing page, you need to be actively tracking and measuring this data.
 The simple installation of a Google Analytics script is likely enough to get you the information you need here, but double check your tracking proactively to make sure everything’s in order before your campaign goes live.

 Due to their flexible nature and similar structure, you can easily use landing pages as AB tests and as platforms for experimentation.
-On a surface level, this makes it easier to analyze and improve your landing pages over time.
+On a surface level, this makes it easier to analyze and improve your landing page optimization over time.
 For example, if you aren’t sure what type of layout to offer, you can set up two almost-identical landing pages with differences in layout, run them simultaneously for the same audience, and objectively determine which one is better.
 And since landing pages are relatively easy to create, you don’t even have to limit yourself to AB tests—you can do ABC or ABCDE if you have the resources for it.

 (Image Source: Hubspot/ComScore)